Elementary Education

 To become a successful elementary school teacher and shape the future of our youth, you need the support of a valuable elementary education program.

-Doane’s elementary education program prepares students to teach kindergarten through eighth-grade.
+Doane’s elementary education program prepares students to teach kindergarten through eighth grade.
 A range of field experiences in your sophomore and junior years will help you decide which grade level you would most like to teach.

 Students majoring in elementary education must also complete a major or endorsement in middle grades, early childhood, special education, English as a Second Language, Spanish, music, mathematics, science and/or physical education.
 A coaching endorsement may be added.